webplatform/docs/dom/tutorials/index.md

 </syntaxhighlight>

-This code is designed to change the CSS of the first <p> tag in the example.
+This code is designed to change the CSS of the first <code>p</code> tag in the example.
 If we wanted to modify the CSS of the second p tag, you will need to change the p[0] to p[1].
 The third p tag would then be p[2] and so on.
 This is because, in Javascript we start counting from 0.
 This method sounds awfully inconvenient, especially if we have a HTML document with hundreds of tags.
 So instead, let’s use a different method.

 ==The getElementById() method==

 This is the most common method used to access HTML elements by using their id.
-In the following example we are modifying the font size of the text in the <p> tag with the id “demo”.
+In the following example we are modifying the font size of the text in the <code>p</code> tag with the id “demo”.

 <syntaxhighlight lang="html5">
 <html>
 <head>
-<title>Specify CSS style</title>
+<title>Using getElementById Method</title>
 <script type="text/javascript">
 function changeFontSize(size){
  document.getElementById("demo").style.fontSize = size;